Trusted domestic violence lawyer

 A domestic violence allegation can cause long-lasting and distressful consequences.
 A domestic violence conviction could lead to jail time and fines but may also cost you your parenting privileges, house, and career.

-Criminal defense lawyers familiar with Georgia domestic violence laws can provide assistance to defendants facing domestic violence charges in Decatur.
+Criminal defense lawyers familiar with Georgia domestic violence laws can assist defendants facing domestic violence charges in Decatur.

 Domestic violence cases arise because of spousal abuse allegations.
-Sometimes, however, they can be the result of false allegations to gain alimony, child custody, or property.
+However, they can sometimes result from false allegations to gain alimony, child custody, or property.
 Your divorce attorneys can disprove false domestic violence allegations by explaining the background and purpose of the conflict.

 On the other side, victims of domestic violence can suffer from physical, mental, and financial problems.
 Domestic violence attorneys can make sure you get the justice you deserve.